splunk/public-o11y-docs/gdi/opentelemetry/collector-linux/deployments-linux-salt.rst

 Configure automatic discovery for back-end application(s)
 ======================================================================

 You can automatically instrument your back-end applications along with the Collector installation.
 Automatic discovery removes the need to install and configure the OpenTelemetry SDKs separately.
-See :ref:`configure-auto-instrumentation` for more information.
+See :ref:`configure-auto-instrumentation-linux` for more information.

 The following table shows the variables that can be configured for this Salt module: